Medical certificates and reporting absences

 - The form will be completed in the GP/nurse practitioner’s time, and available for collection within one to three working days.

-- You will need to pay the applicable private medical certificate of illness form fee of £15.00 before collecting the form from the Health Centre reception.
+- There is a charge of £15 for a medical certificate of illness as this service is not covered by the NHS.
+You will need to pay this fee before collecting the form from the Health Centre reception.

 You may be on a UWE Bristol programme that requires all your periods of absence to be formally reported.
 Talk to your faculty to find out if this will apply to you.